 - Submit your credit card payment.
 The funds will then be withdrawn from your bank account, and you will receive credit for paying your credit card bill.

 You don’t have to pay your full balance by the due date, but you do have to pay at least the minimum required.
-Most cards charge a minimum payment of around 3% of your outstanding balance (but your payment typically cannot be less than $10 - $15).
+Most cards charge a minimum payment of around 3% of your outstanding balance (though your payment typically cannot be less than $10 - $15).
 Whatever you don’t pay will carry over into the next billing cycle, incurring interest on a daily basis.
-A payment is considered “late” if it is not received by the due date, but as long as you pay before 30 days have elapsed, it will not be classified as late on your credit reports and therefore will not cause any credit score damage.
+A payment is considered “late” if the minimum is not received by the due date.
+But as long as you pay before 30 days have elapsed, it will not be classified as late on your credit reports and therefore will not cause any credit score damage.
 You will, however, incur interest in the interim since not paying your credit card bill in full causes you to lose your grace period.